ProvableHQ/leo/documentation/language/standard_library.md

 ```leo file=../code_snippets/standard_library/src/main.leo#std_serialize
 ```

-### Tagged vs. raw encoding
+### Tagged vs. Raw encoding

 - `to_bits` / `from_bits` prepend a 26-bit type discriminator to the
   value's native bit representation.
 The discriminator identifies the source type, so a deserializer rejects a bit string produced for a different type.
-Use the tagged form whenever the bits will be stored, hashed into a commitment, or transmitted between programs (any context where type confusion is a security issue).
+  Use the tagged form when you store the bits, put them in a commitment, or send them between programs.
+  These operations can cause a type-confusion risk.
 - `to_bits_raw` / `from_bits_raw` use the native bit width of the type
   with no tag.
-The output array is shorter, but two values of different types may share the same bit pattern (e.g. `8u8` and `8i8`).
+The output array is shorter, but two values of different types may share the same bit pattern (for example `8u8` and `8i8`).
 Use the raw form inside a single algorithm where the types are fixed and known on both sides.